These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Bunchberry

-Bunchberry is a low-growing groundcover that does well in shady areas.
+Bunchberry is a low-growing ground cover that does well in shady areas.
 The white flowers, which resemble dogwood blossoms (it's in the same family), become bright red berries in the fall.

 Related Story: David Beckham Has a Genius Gardening Hack